Beautiful Girls (1996)

 Marty: Kinda got that boob-thing going for her .

-Jan: Only when faced with losing me do you decide you want to spend the rest of your life with me.
+Jan: [after Paul's spontaneous marriage proposal] This is the desperate act of a desperate man; only when faced with losing me do you decide you want to spend the rest of your life with me.

 Paul: So, what's wrong with that?
 I didn't like the alternative.
 I mean that's how one usually comes to a decision anyway, right?